pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 Thanks to the darktable developers for such a great piece of software! :-)

-Thanks to Andreas for the original article.
-Edited by William Brown based on my own profiling experience.
+*Updated 2018-07-24 by William Brown based on my own profiling experience following this tutorial.*